 For the long-term, within five years and beyond, Jackson would like to expand WRKNYC to more locations, maybe even in other major cities in the U.S., and he’d like to write a book to, “inspire others to never settle, compare, or quit.”
 Along with the goal of expansion, he hopes to also better provide for his family.

 The short-term goals will set Jackson up to be able to achieve his long-term goals.
-To grow WRKNYC’s reputation, he will need to open a space where he can serve more clients, which will expand his studio’s reputation, and by the same token, by offering a certification program to fitness trainers, more people will know about Jackson’s personal reputation as a teacher.
-And by working with a business mentor, he will have the guidance to feel more secure in the steps he will take to achieve the growth he has planned for the long-term.
+To grow WRKNYC’s reputation, he will need to open a space where he can serve more clients, which will expand his studio’s reputation, and and allow more people to learn about his personal reputation as a teacher.
+With a growing client base, WRKNYC can see an increase in revenue with more members joining, so Jackson can make investments that will set the groundwork for expansion to a second studio and beyond.

 What small-scale successes can you achieve in the short-term to set you up to meet your larger goals?
 Consider making 3-5 goals to achieve in the first half of this coming year.